MicrosoftDocs/winrt-api/windows.services.store/storecontext.md

   var users = await Windows.System.User.FindAllAsync();
   Windows.Services.Store.StoreContext context = StoreContext.GetForUser(users[0]);
   ```

-> [!NOTE]
-> To use an instance of this class in a desktop app (.NET or native C++), you must cast the instance to the [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow) interface and pass the owner window for the operation to the [Initialize](/windows/win32/api/shobjidl_core/nf-shobjidl_core-iinitializewithwindow-initialize) method.
-For more information, see [Using the StoreContext class in a desktop app](/windows/uwp/monetize/in-app-purchases-and-trials#desktop) and [Classes that use IInitializeWithWindow](/windows/apps/desktop/modernize/desktop-to-uwp-supported-api#classes-that-use-iinitializewithwindow).

 After you have a StoreContext object, you can start calling methods to purchase an app or add-on for the current user and other tasks.
 For more information, see the following articles:
 + [In-app purchases and trials](/windows/uwp/monetize/in-app-purchases-and-trials)